matias910/Practica-Final---Estrucutura-de-Datos-y-Algoritmos/README.md

 Open `simulators/simulator.html` in any modern browser.
 No installation required.

-The simulator shows **DialSort** and **TieredSort** side by side, stepping through each internal phase:
+Shows **DialSort** and **TieredSort** side by side, stepping through each internal phase:
-- Input key injection
+- Input key injection / coarse scatter
-- Histogram / tier scatter
+- Flat histogram build / fine histogram per tier
-- Scan wavefront / fine histogram
+- Scan wavefront / tier-by-tier emit
 - Sorted output

-Use **▶ Step** to advance manually or **▶▶ Auto** to animate both algorithms in sync.
+Use **▶ Step** to advance manually or **▶▶ Auto** to animate both in sync.

 ---